marc-gilles/marc-gilles.github.io/content/publication/jeanjean-2025/index.md

 ---
-title: 'Chemical Signatures in the Preen Oil of Pied Flycatchers: Testing Reproducibility and Exploring Ontogeny'
+title: 'Chemical signatures in the preen oil of Pied Flycatchers: Testing reproducibility and exploring ontogeny'
 authors:
 - Jeanjean, L.
 - Caspers, B. A.